drivet/website-11ty/src/posts/feed/2022/fifteen-years.md

 what to make of that, except that I suppose I tend to fall into the common nerd trap of getting caught up in the tools I use.

 What can I say?
-Blogging software (and web publishing software in general, really) is a topic that fascinates me.
+Blogging software (and web publishing software in general) is a topic that fascinates me.
 I'm old enough to still be amazed at the idea that a random person can put a random web page on a random web server and have it be instantly accessible to the rest of the world.

 I started this blog with an obscure little Perl program called Blosxom, moved on fairly quickly to my own homegrown engine called YAWT (first